Projections of Higher Dimensional Subspaces and Generalized Multiview Varieties: Abstract

 \section{Abstract}

 We present a generalization of multiview varieties as closures of images obtained by projecting subspaces of a given dimension onto several views, from the photographic and geometric points of view.
-Motivated by applications of these varieties in computer vision for triangulation of world features, we investigate when the associated projection map is generically injective; an essential requirement for successful triangulation.
-We give a complete characterization of this property and present it in two distinct forms, one of which is a direct generalization of previous work on the projection of points.
-As a consequence of our work, we acquire a formula for the dimension of multiview varieties.
-We further explore when the multiview variety is naturally isomorphic to its associated blowup.
+Motivated by applications in Computer Vision for triangulation of world features, we investigate when the associated projection map is generically injective; an essential requirement for successful triangulation.
+We give a complete characterization of this property by determining two formulae for the dimensions of these varieties.
+Similarly, we describe for which center arrangements calibration of camera parameters is possible.
+We explore when the multiview variety is naturally isomorphic to its associated blowup.
 In the case of generic centers, we give a precise formula for when this occurs.

 \pagenumbering{arabic}